 Let's connect all these dots to see the full picture of what happens when chronic stress takes hold:

-3. Microbiome Imbalance: The changed gut environment favors the growth of inflammatory bacteria over beneficial ones.
-A 2024 study in Gut Microbes showed that just three days of psychological stress could significantly alter gut bacteria composition.
+- Microbiome Imbalance: The changed gut environment favors the growth of inflammatory bacteria over beneficial ones.
+Research suggests that psychological stress can significantly alter gut bacteria composition.

 Breaking Free: Evidence-Based Strategies for Healing